vjda/nexus3-casc-cli/README.md

 The list of realms could be different depending of the Nexus 3 version you use.
 If you include a non-existent realm it will be ignored.

-> Be carefull disabling some realms such as _Local Authenticating Realm_ and _Local Authorizing Realm_.
+> Be careful disabling some realms such as _Local Authenticating Realm_ and _Local Authorizing Realm_.
 If one of them is disabled, you will not be able to login as an internal user!

 #### `httpClient`